chgibb/chgibb.github.io/wip/symbol-mangling.md

 }
 ```

 `ts2hc` will lower `counter-app/ota/lib/counterApp.ts`, and all of its dependencies into individual Lua modules.
-These Lua modules are then bundled with the result looking something like the following:
+These Lua modules are then bundled, with the result looking something like the following:

 ```lua
 local package = {preload={}, loaded={}}